Skip to main content

 Add a field comparison

-2. Select a row in the Comparisons grid.
+Select a row in the Comparisons grid.

-3. From the Field list, select the field to compare.
+From the Field list, select the field to compare.

-4. From the Comparison list, select a field comparison method.
+From the Comparison list, select a field comparison method.

-• Positional: Compares each character position within the two records.
+Positional: compares each character position within the two records.
 Each mismatched character is counted as one error.

-• Edit distance: Compares the fields of the two records using an algorithm that counts how many "mistakes" were made to transform one field value into the other.
+Edit distance: compares the fields of the two records using an algorithm that counts how many "mistakes" were made to transform one field value into the other.
 Transposition mistakes count as 1/2 error.
 Substitution mistakes count as one error.
 Insertion/deletion mistakes count as one error, except deletion of a doubled character is 1/2 error.

-• Edit distance (QWERTY): Similar to Edit distance, except that substitutions are counted as 1/2 error for keys adjacent to each other on the QWERTY keyboard, and as one error for non-adjacent keys.
+Edit distance (QWERTY): similar to Edit distance, except that substitutions are counted as 1/2 error for keys adjacent to each other on the QWERTY keyboard, and as one error for non-adjacent keys.

-• Word-by-word: Compares the fields of two records by splitting the text of each field into words (punctuation and spaces are dropped) and then comparing the words one at a time.
+Word-by-word: compares the fields of two records by splitting the text of each field into words (punctuation and spaces are dropped) and then comparing the words one at a time.
 This method is often used for business-name comparison where word order is not as important.
 Choosing Word-by-word comparison enables many options in the Options section.

-• Numeric: Compares numeric (Integer, Float, or Decimal) fields.
+Numeric: compares numeric (Integer, Float, or Decimal) fields.
 Produces a score by calculating the ratio of the difference in the values to the average of the values.

-5. Optionally, you can specify Field 2 to cross-compare a second field with the first one.
+Optionally, you can specify Field 2 to cross-compare a second field with the first one.
 For example, your data might contain two company-name columns, and you want to consider both columns in the match.
-Specifying one company name field as Field and the second company name field as Field 2 will compare all combinations of the two fields and choose the best score:
+Specifying one company name field as Field and the second company name field as Field 2 will compare all combinations of the two fields and choose the best score.

-ABC CORPORATION
+ABC CORPORATION | AMALGAMATED INDUSTRIES |

-C/O JANE SMITH
+C/O JANE SMITH | ABC CORP |

 By specifying both COMPANY and COMPANY2 in the match, you find the match between ABC CORPORATION and ABC CORP.

-1. If you specify Field 2, you can optionally choose to Cross compare using First/middle name logic.
+If you specify Field 2, you can optionally choose to Cross compare using First/middle name logic.

-2. In the Weight box, set the weight of the field.
+In the Weight box, set the weight of the field.
 This is only applied when the Weighted average scoring method is select the Configuration tab.

-3. Optionally, check the Use threshold box and adjust the Threshold value.
+Optionally, check the Use threshold box and adjust the Threshold value.
 This changes the field score to zero if it is below the specified threshold, and 100 if it is above the threshold.
 This effectively requires "perfect" matches on the specified field.
 Use this if you are using field scoring.

-4. Check Must match if the field must match in order for the record to be classified as a match.
+Check Must match if the field must match in order for the record to be classified as a match.
 This is useful for matching within a known group, as when matching individuals of known families.
 It is also useful when you know you have "deal breaker" columns, such as ZIP Code.

-5. Optionally, you can Compare aliases on to match common abbreviations, nicknames, or aliases.
+Optionally, you can Compare aliases on to match common abbreviations, nicknames, or aliases.
 Specify whether to compare the Entire field or a Word or field.
 Since multiple upstream data sources can be connected to a single Window Compare tool, you must identify the alias table input by its connection position.
 For example, an aliases CSV data source might be connected as position 1, and a trivial words data source as position 2.
 See Specifying an alias table.

-6. If you specified Comparison kind as Word-by-word, you can optionally select Skip trivial words to specify words that should be ignored in the comparison.
+If you specified Comparison kind as Word-by-word, you can optionally select Skip trivial words to specify words that should be ignored in the comparison.
 Specify which A input is the Trivial words table.
 See Specifying a trivial words table.

-7. Optionally, configure advanced options.
+Optionally, configure advanced options.
 We recommend that you use these options only after gaining some experience with Data Management's matching techniques.

-8. Repeat to add more comparisons.
+Repeat to add more comparisons.

 Add a field comparison: Advanced options